Avatar of Paul PlanchonPaul Planchon

 Before going in depth into all the technical challenges I encountered on this journey, I want to demo what I built.
 I use this chat application every day for my normal LLM chatting sessions.
 The application is stable, and I enjoy playing with it!

 Karnet is really built for speed.
-When you use mostly keyboard to navigate in an application, every need to render fast, otherwise, that app feels really slow.
+When you use mostly keyboard to navigate in an application, everything needs to render fast, otherwise, that app feels really slow.

 All of the interactions in the chat are available through multiple keyboard shortcuts.
-Everything is though to be easily accessible without using a mouse :
+Everything is thought to be easily accessible without using a mouse :

 • changing the model M or @ (inside of the chat input)